History of New Orleans: 1890s

 In 1892, the New Orleans political machine, "the Ring," won a sweeping victory over the incumbent reformers.
 John Fitzpatrick, leader of the working class Irish, became mayor.
 In 1896 Mayor Fitzpatrick proposed combining existing library resources to create the city's first free public library, the Fisk Free and Public Library.
 This entity later became known as the New Orleans Public Library.

 In the spring of 1896 Mayor Fitzpatrick, leader of the city's Bourbon Democratic organization, left office after a scandal-ridden administration, his chosen successor badly defeated by reform candidate Walter C. Flower.
 But Fitzpatrick and his associates quickly regrouped, organizing themselves on 29 December into the Choctaw Club, which soon received considerable patronage from Louisiana governor and Fitzpatrick ally Murphy Foster.
 Fitzpatrick, a power at the 1898 Louisiana Constitutional Convention, was instrumental in exempting immigrants from the new educational and property requirements designed to disenfranchise blacks.
 In 1899 he managed the successful mayoral campaign of Bourbon candidate Paul Capdevielle.

 In 1897 the quasi-legal red light district called Storyville opened and soon became a famous attraction of the city.

 The Robert Charles Riots occurred in July 1900.
 Well-armed African-American Robert Charles held off a group of policemen who came to arrest him for days, killing several of them.
 A White mob started a race riot, terrorizing and killing a number of African Americans unconnected with Charles.
 The riots were stopped when a group of White businessmen quickly printed and nailed up flyers saying that if the rioting continued they would start passing out firearms to the black population for their self-defense.

 Epidemics

+Yellow fever epidemics threatened New Orleans from 1817 through 1905.
+Striking hard in the summer and early autumn (between July and August), the worst of these epidemics killed about 8,000 people in 1853.
+Symptoms included chills, fever, nausea, and sometimes even more acute symptoms, such as delirium and vomiting blood.
+What was unknown through most of the nineteenth-century was the cause.
+Mosquitos spread yellow fever.

 The population of New Orleans and other settlements in south Louisiana suffered from epidemics of yellow fever, malaria, cholera, and smallpox, beginning in the late 18th century and periodically throughout the 19th century.
 Doctors did not understand how the diseases were transmitted; primitive sanitation and lack of a public water system contributed to public health problems, as did the highly transient population of sailors and immigrants.
 The city successfully suppressed a final outbreak of yellow fever in 1905.
 (See below, 20th century.)